 The first Zachary and Elizabeth Fisher House was built at the National Naval Medical Center in Bethesda, Maryland in 1991.
 Mr. Fisher hired his own architect, builder, and interior designer.

 Our Fisher House in Albany, NY is the first ever built to provide comfort and support at a VA hospital.
 Since 1994 we have been proud to carry on as stewards of this great treasure.

 About Mr. & Mrs. Fisher

 Zachary Fisher left high school at age 16 to help his father and older brothers in the family construction business.
 Early in his career he suffered a severe knee injury in a construction accident which prevented him from serving in the military.
 However, over the years, he and his wife Elizabeth served the country well by volunteering time and donating money to family-oriented military efforts.

-The Fishers were dedicated to enhancing the public perception of the U.S. Military and to helping needy members of the Armed Forces.
+The Fishers were dedicated to enhancing the public perception of the U.S. Military and to helping members of the Armed Forces in many ways.
 They were true patriots who ardently supported a number of philanthropic activities.
 The Fisher House Foundation, Inc. * continues to build Zachary and Elizabeth Fisher Houses, providing a home-away-from-home for families of hospitalized patients undergoing treatment at U. S. Military and Veterans hospitals.
 Their work is carried on by their nephew Kenneth Fisher, who is chairman of the Fisher House Foundation.